Receding gums is a condition in which your gums pull back from the gums, exposing the roots of your teeth.

 This is because brushing your teeth too harshly or using a hard-bristled toothbrush can cause more issues.

 Moreover, plaque buildup and tartar can lead to periodontal diseases, thus, maintaining good oral and dental hygiene can help prevent receding gums.
+Moreover, scaling and root planing, as well as deep cleaning, can help prevent it.

+Make sure to have in-office deep cleaning as plaque can only be removed by the doctor and you should not try it at home.
 If you have concerns about your teeth or receding gums, you should consult your dentist to discuss it.

 According to CDA, periodontal diseases like receding gums are responsible for over 70% of adult tooth loss.
+Moreover, when left untreated it can cause severe complications.

 When there are not enough gum tissues to hold your teeth in place, then your teeth become vulnerable to falling out.